 - Obviously you need to own a functional Dreamcast and a copy of the game to be able to play it.
 The Dreamcast is prone to hardware problems (laser degradation, PSU) that eventually make it unable to read discs or boot at all, and the more reliable replacements (such as the GDEMU or USB-GDROM) are expensive and sometimes difficult to obtain.
 Unless you are a big fan of the Dreamcast and play other games on it, or use it for other purposes such as homebrew, getting a Dreamcast just to play SA1 isn’t a good investment.

 - If you play the game on anything other than a CRT or something with the native resolution of 640×480, it’s going to look terrible.
-Don’t be mislead by people claiming that the Dreamcast looks “amazingly clean” when upscaled to 1080p/4K* – this is not the case at all, and even with the most expensive upscalers picture clarity is nowhere near as good as playing the game in actual 1080p or 4K, which you can do using an emulator or a modded PC version.
+Don’t be misled by people claiming that the Dreamcast looks “amazingly clean” when upscaled to 1080p/4K* – this is not the case at all, and even with the most expensive upscalers picture clarity is nowhere near as good as playing the game in actual 1080p or 4K, which you can do using an emulator or a modded PC version.

 Want to see how SA1 would approximately look on your monitor/TV?
-Take a 640×480 screenshot from the game and blow it up to your screen’s native resolution with with bilinear scaling like this.
+Take a 640×480 screenshot from the game and blow it up to your screen’s native resolution with bilinear scaling like this.

 - If you want to play in widescreen, there are hacks for SA1 that work on real hardware.
-While these hacks provide some benefits (such as the increased field of view), what they ultimately do is squeeze a widescreen image into a 640×480 frame, which is then stretched by your display to the applicable widescreen size.
+While these hacks provide some benefits (such as an increased field of view), what they ultimately do is squeeze a widescreen image into a 640×480 frame, which is then stretched by your display to the applicable widescreen size.
 Needless to say, combined with upscaling to 1080p/4K this degrades picture quality even further, but it still remains a viable solution to play games in widescreen on real hardware – not only for the Dreamcast, but for other consoles too, such as the Wii.

 Using an emulator can mitigate some of the above issues.
 For example, you’ll be able to multiply the internal resolution of the Dreamcast and play the game at 1440p.
 Note: the point about widescreen still applies*.